 Table 3.
+Brief description of business units, sites and locations included in this emissions inventory Table 5.
 Brief description of business units, sites and locations included in this emissions inventory

-Company/Business unit/Facility Physical location Description Christchurch Office 112 Tuam Street, Christchurch, 8011 All our business functions, whether they are core operational functions or digital and enabling functions, may be carried out at this office.
-Hamilton Office Level 3, 65 Bryce Street, Hamilton, 3204 All our business functions, whether they are core operational functions or digital and enabling functions, may be carried out at this office.
-Wellington Office Level 5-10, 155 The Terrace, Wellington, 6011 All our business functions, whether they are core operational functions or digital and enabling functions, may be carried out at this office.
+Company/Business unit/Facility Physical location Description Christchurch Office 112 Tuam Street, Christchurch 8011 All our business functions, whether they are core operational functions or digital and enabling functions, may be carried out at this office.
+Hamilton Office Level 3, 65 Bryce Street, Hamilton 3204 All our business functions, whether they are core operational functions or digital and enabling functions, may be carried out at this office.
+Wellington Office Level 5-10, 155 The Terrace, Wellington 6011 All our business functions, whether they are core operational functions or digital and enabling functions, may be carried out at this office.